"Lean Math." Now, there's a name that evokes passion in the heart of every lean practitioner!?

 Mark can be contacted at email@example.com.

 Larry M. Loucka is a co-founder of the Lean Math blog.
 He is a lean implementation consultant, specializing in all things supply chain, and the founder of the Lean Sigma Supply Chain Blog.

 Larry is a seasoned executive with over 25 years of experience in supplier development, global sourcing, logistics, outsourcing, warehousing, integrating MRP and Kanban, logistics network optimization and modeling, demand management, visual workplace, kaizen, quick changeover, operational analysis, supply chain strategy, and accelerated change management.
 He has worked or coached in a number of manufacturing and service industries all around the world including: pharmaceutical, chemical, food, packaged goods, electronics, defense, automotive.

 Larry has a BS Materials Engineering from Rensselaer Polytechnic Institute.
 He is also a Certified Supply Chain Professional (APICS).

 Larry can be reached at firstname.lastname@example.org

-Michael O’Connor is an internationally recognized continuous improvement expert, author, and life-long learner.
+Michael O’Connor is an internationally recognized continuous improvement expert, author, and life-long learner and co-author of Lean Math: Figuring to Improve.
 Dr. Mike helps organizations improve their top and bottom line performance through client customized solutions.

 Dr. Mike’s consulting services have been sought by organizations in a wide range of industries including health care, government, manufacturing, and professional services.
 He has worked with organizations of all sizes, from as large as over 1 million employees to organizations of less than 50 employees.
 In all cases, Dr. Mike uses a results oriented pragmatic approach to help organizations realize their full potential.